City

 Do you need a car in New York, NY?

 New York City offers a variety of transportation options that make owning a car optional.
 The city's extensive subway system provides quick and efficient travel across the five boroughs.
-With 472 stations and 24 lines, the subway is a reliable choice for daily commutes.
-Buses also cover areas where subways do not reach, offering a convenient alternative for many residents.
+With 472 stations, the subway is a reliable choice for daily commutes.
+Buses also cover many areas not served by the subway, offering another convenient option.
+During the warmer months, biking can be a pleasant way to get around, with many bike lanes and rental services available.

 What is the job market like in New York, NY?